Here’s a Q & A with Gonzalo Cid

 Why do you make art?

-I paint because of me and to me.
-I paint because I need it.
-Art is the food of my soul
+I paint because of me and for me.
+I paint because I need it—art is the food for my soul.

 How long have you been painting?

-I start drawing and painting when I was so young, but I leaved the painting in the High School and start again almost 20 years ago.
+I started drawing and painting when I was very young, but I stopped during high school.
+I picked it up again almost 20 years ago.

 Did you have formal art training?